MPP1121 - Exploring John Wesley's Theology

 - Apply a Wesleyan worldview to one's life, ministry, relationships, and vocation

-- Ability to demonstrate understanding of the sources of theological reflection, its historical development, and its contemporary expressions (CN21).
+- CN8 Ability to demonstrate an understanding of theological reflection, including its sources, its historical development, and its Wesleyan contemporary expressions.

-- Ability to identify and explain the doctrine of holiness from a Wesleyan perspective (CN23).
+- CN9 Ability to articulate the doctrine of holiness from a Wesleyan perspective.

 It is recommended that the following modules be taken before taking this module: Telling the Old Testament Story of God, Telling the New Testament Story of God, Communicating with Spoken and Written Language, and Exploring Christian Ministry.